-Have you ever wanted to sort a Tableau text table or visualization by both measures and dimensions?
+Have you ever wanted to sort data in Tableau by both measures and dimensions?
 For example, it is typically best practice to sort a bar chart in descending or ascending order by the measure being analyzed to compare not only the length or height of the bars, but by the rank order as well.
 Then there are other times when you have a long list of categories, and it would be easiest to find a specific one if the user could sort the view alphabetically instead.

 How to Change Sort Order Across Multiple Sheets in Tableau